Do you love maps? I just LOVE them. Old, new, made-up, real, treasure maps, map books, posters, globes, star maps, all of ’em!

 My interest was piqued!

-I soon discovered the location of the UK’s National Nettle Eating Competition, a snorkel trail (in the UK?!), even shipwreck locations.
+I quickly discovered the location of the UK’s National Nettle Eating Competition, a snorkel trail (in the UK?!), even shipwreck locations.
 And that was that.
 In fact I ended up extremely behind in my Cub camp packing!!

 How To Use Your Great British Adventure Map